Myles Turner NBA Preview vs. the Celtics

-The Indiana Pacers, Myles Turner included, face the Boston Celtics on Saturday at 7:00 PM ET.
+The Indiana Pacers, Myles Turner included, take on the Boston Celtics on Monday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Now let's dig into Turner's available prop bets, with a particular eye on stats and trends to help you make good picks.
+Below, we dig into Turner's stats and trends to help you pick out the top prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.